 The hope, he stresses, is that given the stunning location in the Rocky Mountain region, both visitors and residents will find an arts environment allowing them to exchange ideas, collaborate and find inspiration in unique places.
 Woulfe notes, “I believe these programs can help define a community’s identity and engage people in public spaces to create a sense of place.
 Festivals can transform a location from everyday settings into temporary, public art spaces.
 For us, they are designed to promote community-building, place making and economic development in Breckenridge.”

-2016 will also see the roll-out of WAVE: Light+Water+Sound in early June and the return of the remarkably attended and critically praised BIFA in mid-August.
+2016 saw the roll-out of WAVE: Light+Water+Sound in early June and the return of the remarkably attended and critically praised BIFA in mid-August which will return in 2017.
 According to Woulfe, such festivals not only present innovative and bold programming, but just as important, they engage the community as a creative partner, offering artistic experiences that showcase Breckenridge’s global identity.

 Upon its creation, Breckenridge Creative Arts established the mission to promote Breckenridge as a vibrant, year-round creative destination by developing inspiring collaborative experiences that attract visitors and enrich the lives of our citizens.
 As it enters its second full year of programming, it is clear that mission is being accomplished.

 For all of there upcoming events check out this link: http://www.breckcreate.org/calendar/action~posterboard/cat_ids~5/